We're looking to craft a community of motivated scholars who:

 - Unofficial transcripts are sufficient for the application process if you earned an undergraduate degree from an institution (or institutions) in which English is the primary language.
 Official undergraduate transcripts are required only after acceptance of an offer from the program.

 - If you earned an undergraduate degree from an institution (or institutions) in which English is not the primary language of instruction, a course-by-course credential evaluation is required to help us better understand your educational background and capabilities.
-SpanTran is a NACES-member company that has created a custom application for the School of Data Science to ensure you get the right kind of evaluation at a discounted rate.
-You can access their application by clicking here.
-For a full list of credential evaluators, visit NACES.
+SpanTran is a NACES-member company that has created a custom application for the School of Data Science at a discounted rate.
+We accept transcript evaluations from all NACES-member evaluators.

 If admitted to the School of Data Science and you decide to accept your offer, you will be required to submit proof of degree conferral prior to course enrollment.
 Send official transcripts electronically to email@example.com or by mail to: